VirusTotal/vt-cli/README.md

     malicious: 197
 ```

 Notice that the returned data usually follows a hierarchical structure, with some top-level fields that may contain subfields which in turn can contain their own subfields.
-In the example above `last_http_response_headers` has subfields `age`, `cache-control`, `content-lengt` and so on, while `total_votes` has `harmless` and `malicious`.
+In the example above `last_http_response_headers` has subfields `age`, `cache-control`, `content-length` and so on, while `total_votes` has `harmless` and `malicious`.
 For refering to a particular field within the hierarchy we can use a path, similarly to how we identify a file in our computers, but in this case we are going to use a dot character (.) as the separator for path components, instead of the slashes (or backslashes) used by most file systems.
 The following ones are valid paths for our example structure:

 * `last_http_response_headers.age`
 * `total_votes.harmless`
 * `last_analysis_results.ADMINUSLabs.category`
 * `last_analysis_results.ADMINUSLabs.engine_name`

-The filters accepted by both `--include` and `--exclude` are paths in which we can use `*` and `**` has placeholders for one and many path elements respectively.
+The filters accepted by both `--include` and `--exclude` are paths in which we can use `*` and `**` as placeholders for one and many path elements respectively.
 For example `foo.*` matches `foo.bar` but not `foo.bar.baz`, while `foo.**` matches `foo.bar`, `foo.bar.baz` and `foo.bar.baz.qux`.
 In the other hand, `foo.*.qux` matches `foo.bar.qux` and `foo.baz.qux` but not `foo.bar.baz.qux`, while `foo.**.qux` matches
 `foo.bar.baz.qux` and any other path starting with `foo` and ending with `qux`.

 For cherry-picking only some of the fields you should use `--include` followed by a path pattern as explained above.
 You can also include more than one pattern either by using the `--include` argument multiple times, or by using it with a comma-separated list of patterns.
 The following two options are equivalent: